piercedejong/Blog---Ruby/README.md

 ## Installation

-* First, go to https://console.developers.google.com/ and create your Twitter App account in order to retrieve your Consumer Token and Consumer Secret.
+* First, go to https://console.developers.google.com/ and create a new project, with http://localhost:3000/auth/google/callback for the redirect URL.

+* Second, go to the Library tab and enable both the Google+ and Contacts API, and copy the Client ID and Client Secret

-* Second, clone the app onto your local machine, open it up and create a .env file.
-Enter your Consumer key and secret into this .env file as shown below:
+* Third, clone the app onto your local machine, open it up and create a .env file.
+Enter your Client ID and Secret into this .env file as shown below:

 ````
-CONSUMER_KEY=XXXXXXXXXXXXXXXXXX
-CONSUMER_SECRET=XXXXXXXXXXXXXXXXXX
+CLIENT_ID=XXXXXXXXXXXXXXXXXX
+CLIENT_SECRET=XXXXXXXXXXXXXXXXXX
 ````

-* Third, ```` bundle install ````.
+* Fourth run the following commands on your terminal, ```` bundle install ````.
 Then, ```` rails s````, to launch the app.
 In your browser, go to ```` localhost:3000````.

 ### Remaining Backlog Items

-* Figure out how to automate this process.
-* Turn it into a browser extension.
-* Turn it into a React Native app (just to learn React Native).
+*